-We look into the research on the risks and effects of birth control and the pill on future fertility and if taking oral contraceptives causes permanent infertility.
+We look into the research on the risks and effects of birth control infertility and if taking oral contraceptives causes permanent infertility.

 For those following my infertility journey, you know that I am one of the 1 in 8 who struggle trying to conceive.
 I was originally diagnosed with polycystic ovary syndrome (PCOS) by a reproductive endocrinologist (who later would be the doctor to retrieve eggs, fertilize eggs, and implant eggs via IVF in what would soon become Baby E), and it was explained that it was this PCOS that caused my apparent infertility.